Rhizomatic-Systems/GrowDojo/docs/DEFINITIONS.md

 ## GROWDOJO STACK SPECIFIC
 - Stack : A GD users choice of modules and other functions
 - DIP : Dojo Improvement Proposition (see DIPS.md for more)
+- DOPE : Data On Provious Examinations

 ## TECHNICAL DEFINITIONS